MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/auditpol-list.md

 ---
 # auditpol list

-> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+> Applies to: Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Lists audit policy categories and subcategories, or lists users for whom a per-user audit policy is defined.